nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

 nuts vdr add-keyagreement
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Add a key agreement key to the DID document.
-It must be a reference to an existing key in the same DID document, for instance created using the `addvm` command.
+It must be a reference to an existing key in the same DID document, for instance created using the 'addvm' command.
 When successful, it outputs the updated DID document.

 ::